 Jared Ragland (MFA, Tulane University) is a fine art and documentary photographer and former White House photo editor.
+He currently serves as Assistant Professor of Photography at Utah State University.
 Utilizing a range of photographic tactics including reportage and wet-plate collodion, filmmaking and bookmaking, and image/text relationships, his collaborative, socially-conscious art practice critically explores regional identities, marginalized communities, and the history of place through social science, literary, and historical research methodologies.

 Jared is the photo editor of National Geographic Books' "The President's Photographer: Fifty Years Inside the Oval Office," and he has worked on assignment for NGOs in the Balkans, the former Soviet Bloc, East Africa and Haiti.
 In 2015, Jared was named one of TIME Magazine's "Instagram Photographers to Follow in All 50 States."
 His first film, "Some Million Miles," received the Reel South Short Award at the 2019 Sidewalk Film Festival and is currently featured online by PBS.
 He is the recipient of a 2017 Alabama State Council on the Arts fellowship, won third place at the 2017 PhotoNOLA Review Prize, and is a 2020 Magnum Foundation US Dispatches grantee and 2020-21 Do Good Fund artist-in-residence.